 Colds and flu viruses can also be passed on via infected droplets on objects or surfaces, such as door handles.
 To prevent passing on or getting colds and flu wash your hands regularly and avoid touching your eyes and nose.

 Some people need to take extra care as they’re more at risk of serious chest complications, such as pneumonia and bronchitis.
-People aged 65 and over are more at risk of complications.
-People under 65, and children, are more at risk of complications if they have long term chronic health conditions including asthma, diabetes, kidney or liver disease and those with lowered immunity due to disease or medical treatment.
+Older people are more at risk of complications.
+Others, including adults and children, are more at risk if they have long term chronic health conditions including asthma, diabetes, kidney or liver disease and those with lowered immunity due to disease or medical treatment.

 Flu is caused by several viruses and the main circulating strains change every year, this is why you need to have a flu jab every year.
 Even if you do catch flu, you can also go on to catch another strain, so it’s recommended you have the flu vaccination even if you’ve recently had flu.